wmbusmeters/wmbusmeters/README.md

 As <options> you can use:

-    --addconversions=<unit>+ add conversion to these units to json and meter env variables (GJ) --alarmexpectedactivity=mon-fri(08-17),sat-sun(09-12) Specify when the timeout is tested, default is mon-sun(00-23) --alarmshell=<cmdline> invokes cmdline when an alarm triggers --alarmtimeout=<time> Expect a telegram to arrive within <time> seconds, eg 60s, 60m, 24h during expected activity.
+    --addconversions=<unit>+ add conversion to these units to json and meter env variables (GJ) --addtimestamps add a timestamp to each logged line --alarmexpectedactivity=mon-fri(08-17),sat-sun(09-12) Specify when the timeout is tested, default is mon-sun(00-23) --alarmshell=<cmdline> invokes cmdline when an alarm triggers --alarmtimeout=<time> Expect a telegram to arrive within <time> seconds, eg 60s, 60m, 24h during expected activity.